 - Change render mode to Shaded without edges.
 For large assemblies that contain many components, edges can add a significant amount of time to the render loop.
 If edges are not needed, you can opt for the Shaded without edges rendering mode in the View cube dropdown.
 Remember that you can still select edges even when in Shaded without edges mode.

 - Disable Match pixel density.
 If your computer has a high-DPI display, significant time can be spent matching the pixel density of the monitor.
 Improve performance by sacrificing some quality through disabling the Match pixel density option.
 See Environment profile settings in the Preferences help topic for more details.

 - Disable tessellation overrides.
 When tessellation is being forced to a higher level of detail, it results in the GPU having to render more triangles and can affect performance.
 Consider removing the override to avoid this overhead, or force detail to the coarse setting, to lower the total triangle count.
-See the "Specifying tessellation quality" heading within the Copy link help topic for more details.
+See the "Specifying tessellation quality" heading within the Customizing Parts: Appearance help topic for more details.

 - Make sure your browser is up-to-date.
 Browser vendors, such as Chrome and Firefox, are continually updating their own code base in order to optimize performance and add functionality.
 If your browser has not been updated recently, you may be missing out on updates that can have real effects on Onshape performance.

 The primary requirement for using Onshape is a reliable Internet connection.
 An intermittent connection results in a sub-optimal Onshape experience - you will be asked to refresh your browser tab with each dropped connection.
 However, no work or data is ever lost.

 Keep in mind that because using Onshape is not like streaming a movie or using a screen sharing app, it does not require constant use of a high bit-rate (bandwidth).